Does Weed Kill Brain Cells? Separating Facts from Myths

 Short Term Memory Impact

 Acute THC exposure disrupts working memory and attention.
-Volunteers who inhaled cannabis scored lower on recall tests within hours.
-They struggled to juggle numbers and letters in span tests.
-That effect occurs because THC interferes with neuron signaling in the hippocampus.
-Moreover, users may find it harder to learn new material while under influence.
+Volunteers who inhaled cannabis scored lower on recall tests within hours because THC interferes with neuron signaling in the hippocampus.
+Once THC levels drop, many users regain normal memory performance, often returning to baseline scores after twenty‑four hours.

 Long Term Cognitive Outcomes

 Heavy cannabis use over many years sometimes correlates with slight cognitive decline.
-Researchers tested chronic users on reaction time and executive function tasks.
-Some studies reported slower responses compared to non‑users and minor deficits in decision‑making speed.
+Some studies reported slower responses compared to non‑users.
 However, other trials found no lasting deficits after months of abstinence.
+Experts argue that cofounders like alcohol, sleep patterns, and education level explain many differences.

 Factors Influencing Brain Health Outcomes